 Keywords: Lettuce, spacing, Brassinolide.

+Keywords arrange in A to Z order and write more.

 INTRODUCTION

 Lettuce (Lactuca sativa L.), a member of the family Asteraceae, is widely regarded as the leading salad crop globally (Sahil et al., 2023).
 It is a leafy herbaceous plant characterized by the presence of a milky latex.
 Early in its growth cycle, lettuce forms a short stem, followed by a rosette of leaves that exhibit considerable variation in shape, colour, and texture across different cultivars (Ryder, 1979).
 This species is predominantly self-pollinated and possesses a diploid chromosome number of 2n = 18.
 Lettuce is well-suited to cool-season cultivation, with optimal growth occurring at daytime temperatures between 18°C and 25°C, and nighttime temperatures ranging from 10°C to 15°C (Ryder, 1998).
 The crop is believed to have originated in the Eastern Mediterranean region (Rubatzky & Yamaguchi, 1997).
 Lettuce is broadly classified into four primary horticultural types: Cos or Romaine (Lactuca sativa var. longifolia), Leaf lettuce (Lactuca sativa var. crispa), Head lettuce (Lactuca sativa var. capitata), and Stem lettuce (Lactuca sativa var. asparagina), among which head and leaf types are the most extensively cultivated worldwide.